Augusta, Maine: History

 The area was first explored by the English of the short-lived Popham Colony in September 1607.
-21 years later, English settlers from the Plymouth Colony settled in the area in 1628 as part of a trading post on the Kennebec River.
-The settlement was known by its Native American name Cushnoc (or Coussinoc or Koussinoc), meaning "head of the tide."
+Twenty-one years later, English settlers from the Plymouth Colony settled in the area in 1628 as part of a trading post on the Kennebec River.
+The settlement was known by its Native American name Cushnoc (or Coussinoc or Koussinoc), meaning "head of the tide".
 Fur trading was at first profitable, but because of Native uprisings and declining revenues, Plymouth Colony sold the Kennebec Patent in 1661.
 Cushnoc would remain unoccupied for the next 75 years.

 The area around Cushnoc was inhabited by the Kennebec, a band of the larger Abenaki nation.
 During the 17th century, they were on friendly terms with the English settlers in the region.

 A hotbed of Abenaki hostility toward British settlements was located further up the Kennebec at Norridgewock.
 In 1722, the tribe and its allies attacked Fort Richmond (now Richmond) and destroyed Brunswick.
 In response, English forces sacked Norridgewock in 1724 during Dummer's War, when the English gained tentative control of the Kennebec.

 During the height of the French and Indian War, in 1754, the English colonists built a blockhouse named Fort Western at Cushnoc on the eastern bank of the Kennebec River.
 It was intended as a supply depot for Fort Halifax upriver, as well as a regional defense from French attack.
 Later, during the American Revolutionary War, Benedict Arnold and his 1,100 troops would use Fort Western as a staging area before continuing their journey up the Kennebec to the Battle of Quebec.

 Cushnoc was incorporated as part of Hallowell in 1771.
 Known as "the Fort", it was set off and incorporated by the Massachusetts General Court in February 1797 as Harrington.
 In August, however, the name was changed to Augusta after Pamela Augusta Dearborn, daughter of Henry Dearborn.
 In 1799, it was designated as the county seat for the newly created Kennebec County.

 Maine became a state in 1820 as a result of the Missouri Compromise.
-Augusta was designated as its capital in 1827, over the current capital of Portland, and rival communities Brunswick and Hallowell.
+Augusta was designated as its capital in 1827, over Portland, and rival communities Brunswick and Hallowell.
 The Maine State Legislature continued meeting in Portland, however, until the completion of the Maine State House in 1832, designed by Charles Bulfinch.
 Augusta was incorporated as a city in 1849.
 After being named the state capital and the introduction of new industry, the city flourished.
 In 1840 and 1850, the city ranked among the 100 largest urban populations in the country.
-During the next decade, however, the city was quickly bypassed by rapidly growing metropolizes in the Midwest.
+During the next decade, however, the city was quickly bypassed by rapidly growing metropolises in the Midwest.